 On the basis of sounding, the information of ionosphere height, critical frequency and layer profile in the centre of the transmission link can be obtained by the inversion method.
 When an HF communication network coverage area has a sufficient number of ionospheric vertical sounding stations, an ionospheric oblique sounding sub-system can receive different azimuths of vertical sounding station signals, real-time computing the communication frequency, and ionospheric parameters, further obtaining parameters such as critical frequency, transmission factor, and ionosphere height.
 The coverage area of the transmitting station and the available operating frequency are then calculated.
-The sounding system can predict the next two hours, the next day, or even the next seven days of the relevant parameters, query historical data, produce an ionization map, etc. Its advantage is that the sounding based on real-time change has higher reliability, avoids the influence of human factors, reduces the amount of manual work, and makes the frequency selection of HF sky wave communication more scientific and standardized.
+The sounding system can predict the next two hours, the next day, or even the next seven days of the relevant parameters, query historical data, produce an ionization map, etc. Its advantage is that the sounding based on real-time measurements has higher reliability, avoids the influence of human factors, reduces the amount of manual work, and makes the frequency selection of HF sky wave communication more scientific and standardized.

 2.2.2 Antenna system